hubblec4/Matroska-Chapters-Specs/chapters.md

 Use for [WebVTT cue identifier storage](http://dev.w3.org/html5/webvtt/#webvtt-cue-identifier).

 ### ChapterTimeStart
-A not scaled Timestamp of the start of `Chapter` with nanosecond accuracy.
+A not scaled timestamp of the start of `Chapter` with nanosecond accuracy.
 The start time stamps are equal to the chapter markers in the timeline.

 ### ChapterTimeEnd
-A Timestamp of the end of `Chapter` with nanosecond accuracy.
+A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
 The end timestamp is used when the `Edition's EditionFlagOrdered Flag` is set to `true`.